 How To Avoid An Electrical Fire

-- Check Electrical Outlets: Check for loose fitting plugs.
+- Check Electrical Outlets: Check for loose-fitting plugs.
 These could be both a shock hazard and the cause of an electrical fire.
-Be sure to replace any broken or missing wall plates.
+Be sure to have loose outlets replaced and to replace any broken or missing wall plates.
 Wires should never be left exposed, but this is especially true if you have small children.

 - Check Your Cords: Cords fray over time.
 Be sure to check all of your cords, looking for any exposed wires.
 This is especially true of cords that are under carpets or furniture.
 A single spark could turn into a big fire within minutes.